 - Diet, physical shape, smoking and alcohol consumption

 For men, infertility is also caused by a variety of factors.
-Most common is impaired motility of the sperm.
+Most common is impraired motility of the sperm.
 Additionally there are special enzymes contained within the head of the sperm that help it to enter the egg.
 If these are comprised the sperm may not be able to fertilize the egg.
 Men can have their sperm tested at a sperm lab to check for motility and other factors.
 Interestingly, only 1 in 25,000 sperm reach the fallopian tubes, and during that time, the sperm go through a variety of events all of which seem to be heavily dependent on extracellular calcium uptake (Rahman et al, 2014).
 In this blog, I will focus on the women’s side of the story.

 Natural Ways to Boost Fertility

 You can’t physically change an egg or sperm.
 As women however there are ways to impact fertility naturally.
-You can increase fertility with certain lifestyle practices and different plants to influence your hormones, your internal environment for optimal sperm maturation, and maintaining embryo implantation.
+You can increase fertility with certain lifestyle practices and different plants to influence your hormones, your internal enviornment for optimal sperm maturation, and maintaining embryo implantation.

 Adjusting After Birth Control

 After ending your birth control your body may need up to one year to let your hormones synchronize or reset.
-Your body has been used to synthetic hormones, sometimes for 15 to 20 years, which is a long time and your body will need an adjustment period to return to its natural rhythms.
+Your body has been used to synthetic hormones, sometimes for 15 to 20 years, which is a long time and your body will need an adjustment period to return to its natural rythms.
 If you want to speed things up or have been trying for a year, you can look to botanicals to boost your fertility by through the support of bringing your hormones back into harmony.

 Putting Herbs to Work for Your Fertility